bnarath/python-api-challenge/README.md

     ```

-Your final notebook must:

-* Randomly select **at least** 500 unique (non-repeat) cities based on latitude and longitude.
-* Perform a weather check on each of the cities using a series of successive API calls.
-* Include a print log of each city as it's being processed with the city number and city name.
-* Save a CSV of all retrieved data and a PNG image for each scatter plot.

 ### Part II - VacationPy

 Now let's use your skills in working with weather data to plan future vacations.
 Use jupyter-gmaps and the Google Places API for this part of the assignment.